TKPending/Kuvitus/README.md

 - Enhanced drawing canvas for a more pleasant experience
 - Keyboard shortcuts to improve efficiency
 - Backend implementation for data storage

-*Continued development will be based upon, free time and reception to the initial idea*

-## Video Tutorial